Skip to main content

-The Decoding China Dictionary is an independent non-profit project started by a group of China specialists with extensive academic and practical experience working on the Chinese political system, law, media, and international relations, as well as engagement with Chinese counterparts.
+The Decoding China Project (DCP) is an independent non-profit research organisation established by a group of China specialists with extensive expertise in Chinese politics, law, media, international relations and development cooperation.
+Our team brings a wealth of academic and real-world experience from years of engagement with Chinese counterparts.

 David Bandurski